 Back in 2010, most people were pretty skeptical of the black bean brownie.
 After all, it was an uber healthy, fiber rich baked good masquerading as your favorite chocolate treat.

 I took the idea a step further and removed the eggs to make vegan black bean brownies!
 Ack!
 I removed what so many deemed the other "healthy" aspect!

 Years later, in place of the eggs I left in some of the aquafaba from the can of beans.
 Not all of it - I measure a specific amount.
 (After many present day trials of aquafaba measurements - and delicious brownie fails - I have arrived at what I consider the optimal aquafaba.)

-Want more brownie recipes?
-Try these Sweet Potato Brownies.
+Want more healthy ingredient brownie recipes?
+Try these sweet potato brownies.

 Along with the addition of beans, the other difference with this recipe is the absence of grains.
 I now use super fine almond flour in black bean brownies, but the original recipe used all purpose if that's what you'd like to use.
 Gluten free all purpose works also.